 Enrollment: We currently have 90 Pre-Kindergarten through 6th grade students.
 We are culturally diverse.

-Faith Dimension: The K-6th grade students have the privilege of attending daily Mass and daily religion classes; the parish priest visits each classroom; the students are well prepared for receiving the sacraments; Catholic customs and traditions are emphasized throughout the liturgical year; and our Catholic faith is integrated in regular subjects.
+Faith Dimension: The Pre-K-6th grade students have the privilege of attending daily Mass and daily religion classes; the parish priest visits each classroom; the students are well prepared for receiving the sacraments; Catholic customs and traditions are emphasized throughout the liturgical year; and our Catholic faith is integrated in regular subjects.

 Community Dimension: Our school is family orientated.
 Our parents are encouraged to be involved in their child’s education.
 We expect our students to live high standards of respect, responsibility and self-discipline.